Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Sunday's total is 1.0 point higher than the combined 44.5 PPG average of the two teams.
+- Chicago has combined with its opponents to score more than 45.5 points in three of 12 games this season.

-- The 41.5 combined points per game that these two squads have allowed this season are 4.0 fewer than the 45.5 over/under in this contest.
+- These two squads combine to allow 41.5 points per game, 4.0 fewer than this contest's over/under.

-- Cardinals games this season feature an average total of 48.7 points, a number 3.2 points higher than Sunday's over/under.
+- The Cardinals and their opponents have scored an average of 48.7 points per game in 2020, 3.2 more than Sunday's total.

-- The 45.5 over/under in this game is 2.1 points higher than the 43.4 average total in Bears games this season.

 Cardinals stats and trends

-- Arizona is 6-1 against the spread and 7-0 overall this season when the team scores more than 23.1 points.
+- When Arizona puts up more than 23.1 points, it is 6-1 against the spread and 7-0 overall.

-- In games that Arizona piles up more than 334.4 yards, the team is 7-1 against the spread and 8-0 overall.
+- In games that Arizona picks up more than 334.4 yards, the team is 7-1 against the spread and 8-0 overall.

 - This year, the Cardinals have turned the ball over 11 times, while the Bears have forced 11.